 Full list of players to run a faster 40-yard dash at the combine than John Ross:pic.twitter.com/3T0TYhDAXo

 RELATED: DK Metcalf's 40 Time Shouldn't Be Possible at His Size

 The 40-yard dash is the most well-known event at the Combine, thanks in part to the history surrounding some of the NFL's speediest running backs and, in recent years, members of the media getting in on the fun.
 But for prospective NFL hopefuls, running a record-breaking 40-yard dash can mean big bucks in the NFL.

 Already a top wide receiver prospect coming out of the University of Washington, John Ross ran the 40-yard dash so quickly during his Combine workout that he suffered a strained calf and had to bail out of some of the other drills.
 Whether it was because of his blazing speed or that he played in a youth league where he was coached by Snoop Dogg, the Cincinnati Bengals drafted Ross in the first round of the 2017 draft, with the 9th overall pick.

-Despite having the fastest 40-yard dash record, Ross had about one and a half seasons as a productive wide receiver.
+Despite having the fastest 40-yard dash record and using that speed to climb the pre-draft rankings, Ross had about one and a half seasons as a productive wide receiver.
 After fumbling his first professional touch, he rode the pine through his rookie season.
 He caught seven touchdowns in 2018, but a shoulder injury derailed a potential breakout 2019 campaign.
 He requested a trade in 2020 and spent time on IR again before signing a one-year deal with the Giants in 2021, where he started the season on IR.

 Unfortunately, the putting up the fastest 40-yard dash time ever recorded only translates to football success if you can stay on the field, which was a struggle for Ross.
 However, for others like Chris Johnson, the NFL Combine hype became real, and then some.